Rebecca R. Benefiel Associate Professor of Classics

 R. Benefiel, H. Sypniewski, “Images and Text on the Walls of Herculaneum: Designing the Ancient Graffiti Project,” Off the Beaten Track.
 Epigraphy at the Borders, edited by A.E.
 Felle and A. Rocco, Oxford: Archeopress (2016), 29-48.

-"Ancient Graffiti in Pompeian Domestic Spaces," in: Öffentlichkeit - Monument - Text: Akten des XIV Congressus Internationalis Epigraphiae Graecae et Latinae, (eds.)
-W. Eck and P. Funke, Berlin: De Gruyter (2014), 494-496.
+"Ancient Graffiti in Pompeian Domestic Spaces," in: Öffentlichkeit - Monument - Text: Akten des XIV Congressus Internationalis Epigraphiae Graecae et Latinae, edited by W. Eck and P. Funke, Berlin: De Gruyter (2014), 494-496.

-"The Herculaneum Graffiti Project," ISAW Papers 7.4: Current Practice in Linked Open Data for the Ancient World, (eds.)
-T. Elliott, S. Heath, J. Muccigrosso (2014).
+"The Herculaneum Graffiti Project," ISAW Papers 7.4: Current Practice in Linked Open Data for the Ancient World, edited by T. Elliott, S. Heath, J. Muccigrosso (2014).

 "Magic Squares, Alphabet Jumbles, Riddles and more: The culture of word-games among the graffiti of Pompeii," in: The Muse at Play.
-Riddles and Wordplay in Greek and Latin Poetry, (eds.)
-J. Kwapisz, D. Petrain, and M. Szymanski, Munich: De Gruyter (2012), 65-80.
+Riddles and Wordplay in Greek and Latin Poetry, edited by J. Kwapisz, D. Petrain, and M. Szymanski, Munich: De Gruyter (2012), 65-80.

 "Grafitos en lugares domésticos en la antigua Pompeya," in: La Memoria en la Piedra.
-Estudios sobre Grafitos Históricos, (ed.)
-Pablo Ozcariz Gil, Gobierno de Navarra: Príncipe de Viana (2012), 221-230.
+Estudios sobre Grafitos Históricos, edited by Pablo Ozcariz Gil, Gobierno de Navarra: Príncipe de Viana (2012), 221-230.